Cuenca, Ecuador

 We asked people if there is a lot of crime.
 They answered:

 "Cuenca is generally considered a safe place to live.
 According to the travel guide of Ecuador, travelers should take the same safety precautions that they would take anywhere else in the world.
 Petty crime does exist in Cuenca, such as pickpocketing, scams and occasional muggings, yet these incidents are considerably less frequent than violent crimes.
-Generally, tourists and expats are advised to be vigilant of their surroundings, avoid displaying wealth and try to blend in with the locals as much as possible," said one expat who made the move to Cuenca, Ecuador.
+Generally, tourists and expats are advised to be vigilant of their surroundings, avoid displaying wealth and try to blend in with the locals as much as possible," remarked one expat who made the move to Cuenca, Ecuador.

 Is there a lot of diversity?
 Are people in Cuenca accepting of differences?

 "I believe that the people here are warm and accepting.
 I certainly have not come across any hostilities to expats.
-They are very eager to be of helping nature," remarked one expat living in Cuenca, Ecuador.
+They are very eager to be of helping nature," explained one expat living in Cuenca, Ecuador.

 "It's strange here, in that on the surface, everyone mingles well and it is quite the mixing pot.
 Cuenca always has lots of tourists due to both its reputation as well as being such a destination for learning Spanish.
 Beneath the surface, for residents, however, there is not a lot of mingling between classes, as in most Latin American countries.
-In expat circles, everything is fairly acceptable as we tend to have quite the liberal lot," wrote one member in Cuenca.
+In expat circles, everything is fairly acceptable as we tend to have quite the liberal lot," said one expat in Cuenca.

 Connect